microsoft/AirSim/docs/apis.md

 if the `max_wait_seconds` times out they will return `false`.
 If you want to wait for ever pass a big number.
 But if you want to be able to interrupt even these commands pass 0 and you can do something else or sleep in a loop while checking the drone position, etc. We would not recommend interrupting takeoff/land on a real drone, of course, as the results may be unpredictable.

 #### drivetrain
-Many APIs take `drivetrain` parameter which specifies how vehicle is oriented while it moves.
-For example, a quadrotor may move in West direction while its front is pointing towards North.
-In fact, quad rotors can move in all 3 axis while its front is pointing to any direction.
-In this mode of movement, vehicle uses its maximum degree of freedom.
-In forward-only mode, vehicle move only in the direction its pointing to.
-So if quadrotor is pointing to North and if we want it to move along West then we must reorient it.
-This mode is useful if we have only one sensor in the front.
+There are two modes you can fly vehicle: `Drivetrain = ForwardOnly` and `Drivetrain = MaxDegreeOfFreedom`.
+When you specify ForwardOnly, you are saying that vehicle's front should always point in the direction of travel.
+So if you want drone to take left turn then it would first rotate so front points to left.
+This mode is useful when you have only front camera and you are operating vehicle using FPV view.
+This is more or less like travelling in car where you always have front view.
+The MaxDegreeOfFreedom means you don't care where the front points to.
+So when you take left turn, you just start going left like crab.
+Quadrotors can go in any direction regardless of where front points to.
+The MaxDegreeOfFreedom enables this mode.

 #### yaw_mode
-Many APIs take `yaw_mode` parameter which specifies where vehicle should be pointing to.
-For example, you may want to move quadrotor while its front is pointing to North-East which means you will set `YawMode::is_rate = false` and `YawMode::yaw_or_rate = 90` (angle unit is degrees for Yaw).
-In some weired world, you might want your vehicle to continuously rotate at, say 20-degrees/sec, while it moves.
-YawMode allows you to specify that by setting  `YawMode::is_rate = true` and `YawMode::yaw_or_rate = 20`.
-However in more sane scenarios, you just don't want yaw to change which you can do by setting yaw rate of 0.
+`yaw_mode` has two fields, `yaw_or_rate` and `is_rate`.
+If is_rate = true then yaw_or_rate is interpreted as angular velocity in degrees/sec which means you want vehicle to rotate continuously around its axis at that angular velocity while moving.
+If is_rate = false then yaw_or_rate is interpreted as angle in degrees which means you want vehicle to rotate to specific angle (i.e. yaw) and keep that angle while moving.

+You can probably see that YawMode::is_rate = true is pointless in ForwardOnly mode because you are contradicting by saying that keep front pointing ahead but also rotate continuously.
+However if you have YawMode::is_rate = false in ForwardOnly then you can do some funky stuff.
+For example, you can have drone do circles and have YawMode::yaw_or_rate = 90 so camera is always pointed to center ("super cool selfie mode").
+In MaxDegreeofFreedom, you can get some funky stuff by setting YawMode::is_rate = true and say YawMode::yaw_or_rate = 20.
+This will cause drone to go in its path while rotating which may allow to do 360 scanning.

+In most cases, you just don't want yaw to change which you can do by setting yaw rate of 0.
 The shothand for this is `YawMode::Zero()`.

 #### lookahead and adaptive_lookahead
 When you ask vehicle to follow a path, AirSim uses "carrot following" algorithm.
 This algorithm operates by looking ahead on path and adjusting its velocity vector.
 The parameters for this algorithm is specified by `lookahead` and `adaptive_lookahead`.
 For most of the time you want algorithm to auto-decide the values by simply setting `lookahead = -1` and `adaptive_lookahead = 0`.